Will-ALVIDI/cppStartingKit/README.md

 ## Prerequisite
 If you want to use the **C++ Starting Kit** build system you have 5 things to do :
 * Install a compiler compatible with g++.
-In our case MinGW -64 for x86 and x64 developments.
+In our case MinGW-w64 for x86 and x64 developments.
 * Add your compiler to your system path.
 * Restart your computer.
 * Understand how the build system work.